Global Infrastructure Advisory Services 2050

 Philippe Benoit Headshot.jpg

-Philippe Benoit, managing director (and founder) of GIAS2050, is an accomplished senior professional with more than 25 years of experience in international energy, finance, development and sustainability.
-He combines project financing expertise with strategic and high analytical competency.
+Philippe Benoit, managing director of Global Infrastructure Advisory Services 2050 (GIAS2050), is an accomplished senior professional with more than 25 years of experience in international energy, finance, development and sustainability, including management and strategic positions in the public and private sectors and academia.
 Mr. Benoit’s experience spans a wide spectrum of countries, from advanced economies in Europe and North America, to emerging economies in Asia, Africa and Latin America, to least-developed countries in Sub-Saharan Africa.

-He has been responsible for the financing of infrastructure and other projects totaling over $5 billion that catalyzed over $10 billion in additional private and public sector funding.
+He holds a J.D. from Harvard Law School (cum laude), a B.A. in economics and political science from Yale University (magna cum laude), and a masters in trade law from the University of Paris-Sorbonne.
 He has also published extensively (see links below).

-He holds a J.D. from Harvard Law School, a B.A. in economics and political science from Yale University, and a masters in trade law from the University of Paris.

 Contact: Information@gias2050.com